Complete Health Indicator Report of Poverty - All Persons At Or Above Poverty Threshold (HA2020 Leading Health Indicator: 24)

 Healthy People Objective: Proportion of persons living in povertyU.S.
 Target: Not applicable

+What Is Being Done?Health care "safety net" programs, such as Medicaid, CHIP, and the Primary Care Network (PCN) provide some relief to those who are eligible.
+Alaska's community health centers also fill a critical niche in providing high-quality health care services to Alaskans of any income level.
 Programs such as Head Start and those that provide assistance linking people with jobs aim to reduce poverty by increasing social functioning and self-sufficiency.
 Other programs, such as minimum wage requirements, food stamps, Temporary Assistance for Needy Families (TANF), and government subsidized health insurance and child care, provide assistance to families needing additional support.

 Health Care System FactorsHealth status and access to health care services is strongly related to income and poverty.

 Related Health Care System Factors Indicators:

 Related Risk Factors Indicators:

 Related Health Status Outcomes Indicators: